ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/33_Utilities/330524 Steel Utility Pipe.md

       1. Piping located above ground or in vaults and structures shall be coated per Section 09910, Painting and Coating.
 1. 2.08 FLANGES

-*

-## General

-: Weld-neck flanges (conforming to ANSI B16.5) shall be provided for piping 3-inches in diameter and smaller to connect to flanged valves, fittings, or equipment.
+		1. General: Weld-neck flanges (conforming to ANSI B16.5) shall be provided for piping 3-inches in diameter and smaller to connect to flanged valves, fittings, or equipment.
 Slip-on or weld-neck flanges shall be provided for piping larger than 3-inches in diameter.
 Flanges shall match the connecting flanges on the adjacent fitting, valve, or piece of equipment.
 Flange material shall conform to ASTM A 105, A 181, or A 182.
 Flanges shall be flat face.
 	2. Pressure Class: The pressure class of flanges shall be determined based on the test pressures listed in the Special Provisions.
 For test pressures 200 psi and less, Class 150 flanges, ANSI B16.5 shall be used.
 For test pressures greater than 200 psi, Class 300 flanges, ANSI B16.5 shall be used.
 1. 2.09 Bolts and Nuts for Flanges

-## General

-: Bolts and nuts for flanges, shall be Type 316 stainless steel conforming to ASTM A 193 (Grade B8M) for bolts and ASTM A 194 (Grade 8M) for nuts.
+	 1. General: Bolts and nuts for flanges, shall be Type 316 stainless steel conforming to ASTM A 193 (Grade B8M) for bolts and ASTM A 194 (Grade 8M) for nuts.
 2. Flange Insulation Kits:
       1. Bolts for flange insulation kits shall conform to ASTM A 193, Grade B7.
 Nuts shall conform to ASTM A 194, Grade 2H.
 3. Washers: